MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Conclusion

 \section{Conclusion}

-In this work, we propose our novel method \textbf{MEGClass} for extremely weakly-supervised text classification by exploiting mutually-enhancing text granularities.
-MEGClass leverages keyword-based class-oriented sentence representations to compute the initial class distribution for each document based on a confidence-weighted label ensemble of its sentences.
-The class distribution and sentence representations are then fed into a multi-head attention network with a weighted contrastive loss to construct a contextualized document representation based on the relevance of the sentences to the document’s primary topic(s).
-This allows MEGClass to retain a document's topic diversity and better identify top documents with a narrower class distribution (more confidently single-topic) to use as feedback for the next iteration and finally fine-tune a pre-trained text classifier.
-We demonstrate MEGClass's strong performance and stability through extensive experiments on varying domains (news and reviews) and varying label spaces (topics, locations, and sentiments).
+In this work, we propose our novel method \textbf{MEGClass} for extremely weakly supervised text classification by exploiting mutually-enhancing text granularities.
+MEGClass learns new document representations that reflect the strongest class indicators with respect to all three levels of text granularities.
+MEGClass identifies the top documents with a narrower class distribution (more confidently single-topic) to use as feedback for the next iteration, and it ultimately constructs a pseudo-dataset of documents for fine-tuning a pre-trained text classifier.
+We demonstrate MEGClass's strong performance and stability through extensive experiments on varying domains (news and reviews) and label spaces (topics, locations, and sentiments).
 Due to MEGClass's novel use of mutually enhancing text granularities, further exploration can be done to utilize MEGClass for information extraction at varying text granularities.
-Furthermore, handling phrases and class hierarchies could potentially improve MEGClass's fine-grained classification abilities.
+Furthermore, more sophisticated nonlinear dimensionality reduction methods can be a potential aspect to explore.
+Finally, handling class hierarchies may improve MEGClass's fine-grained classification abilities.